Kootenay breweries pour their hearts into their craft-beer creations

 When: The Grist and Mash Brewery is open Wednesday and Thursday, 3 p.m. to 9 p.m., Friday and Saturday, 1 p.m. to 9 p.m., Sunday, 1 p.m. to 7 p.m.
 Closed Monday and Tuesday.

 Good to know: A new face on the local craft beer scene, the Grist and Mash Brewery focuses on organic ingredients and seasonal taps brewed onsite.
-Their Pine Box stage gives a voice to an ever-revolving line-up of musicians and bands.
+Read our story about how a simple idea—the Pine Box stage—has given voice to an ever-revolving line-up of musicians and bands at the brewery.

 Over Time Beer Works